bryborge/demo-ts-openapi-express/README.md

 This is a work in progress and a deep-dive learning activity to scratch an itch I've been having.

-## Preamble

-I should probably start by saying that I generally believe that JavaScript should remain on the client-side of the technology stack.
-"Just because you can doesn't mean you should" is something I will argue any time writing server-side JS is proposed.
-Yes, the ecosystem has evolved to be able to do it.
-No, I don't think it's generally a better fit than, say, Python, Go, Rust, Java, C#, ...
-Ruby.

-**However!** There are many fine reasons to go this route.
-For example, say you have a JavaScript-heavy team of engineers in your organization and it will likely be a) too costly to hire for specialization in another language, or
-b) too painful for them to learn a new language/framework in the amount of time you have to get the project done.

-Besides, at the end of the day, it doesn't **actually** matter what language(s) or framework(s) one chooses.
-At least, not nearly as much as we might sometimes think it does.
-So ...

 ## Purpose

-Given that preamble, why this project?
-Why demo a server-side RESTful API written in JavaScript at all?

-Well, if you must do it, then it should be done in a way that supports the longevity and overall success of the project or initiative you're doing it for.
-To that end, I have found it challenging to dig up any sane and thoroughly documented projects that use JavaScript while also demonstrating the following:
+I have found it challenging to dig up any sane and thoroughly documented projects that use JavaScript while also demonstrating the following:

 *   Strict typing
 *   Composability and scalability